 - Preheat the grill or skillet to high heat.

-Cook the steaks in the skillet or on the grill for two to four minutes.
+- Cook the steaks in the skillet or on the grill for 2 to 4 minutes.

-Flip the steaks with tongs, and continue cooking until the internal temperature reaches 130 degrees F for a rare level of doneness or 140 degrees F for medium-rare.
+- Flip the steaks with tongs, and continue cooking until the internal temperature reaches 130 degrees Fahrenheit for a rare level of doneness (this should be the minimum internal temperature) or 140 degrees Fahrenheit for medium-rare.